Para-abelian varieties and Albanese maps: Maximal abelian subvarieties

 It remains to establish (ii).
 For each quasicompact and quasiseparated scheme $X$, the formation of $H^0(X,\O_X)$ commutes with ground field extensions $k\subset k'$.
 In turn, the same holds for the kernel $G_1\subset G$.
 Suppose $N'$ is a smooth connected affine subgroup scheme in the base-change $G'_1=G_1\otimes k'$ that contains $G_2'=G_2\otimes k'$.
 Then the quotient $H'=N'/G_2'$ is smooth, connected and affine, and comes with an embedding into the base-change of the abelian variety $A=G_1/G_2$.
 It follows that $H'=0$.
 Thus $G_2\subset G_1$ commutes with base-change.
 Finally, the inclusion $G_3\subset G_2 $ commutes with base-change by \cite{Demazure; Gabriel 1970}, Chapter IV, \S 3, Proposition 1.3.

 Let $H\subset G$ be an abelian subvariety of largest dimension.
 Then $H\subset G_1$, because $G/G_1$ is affine and $h^0(\O_H)=1$.
 Since $G_1$ is commutative, and sums and quotients of abelian varieties remain abelian, every other abelian subvariety $H'\subset G_1$ must be contained in $H$.
-Therefore, we call $G_\ab=H$ the \emph{maximal abelian subvariety} of $G$.
+Therefore, $G_\ab=H$ is the largest abelian subvariety, and we also call it the \emph{maximal abelian subvariety} of $G$.
 Clearly, this is functorial in $G$.
 However, it is not immediately evident that its formation commutes with ground field extensions.
-Set $U=G_2/G_3$ and regard it as a subgroup scheme inside $G_1$.
-We thus have an extension